 Current challenges facing springs include increased amounts of nutrients such as nitrogen and phosphorus from development, fertilizer, and failing septic tanks; habitat changes through the loss of desirable aquatic plants; a decline in rainfall creating a reduction in spring discharge; and an increase in salinity due to spring flow declines and sea-level rise.

 According to the SFWMD, if you live in Florida, there are some helpful ways you can protect the springs:

-- Always dispose grass clippings, litter and pet waste properly.
+- Always dispose of grass clippings, litter, and also pet waste properly.

 - Never dump anything around a storm drain

 - Have your septic tank inspected every 2-3 years

 - Plant a buffer zone between the lawn and the shoreline.

 The whole idea is to ensure that this treasured resource continues to function properly.
 A healthy spring system reflects a healthy water supply that provides immense ecological value to people and also nature.
 Springs are essential to the manatee, and protecting springs ensures that we can continue to enjoy these vital natural resources – whether observing, swimming, or to see wild manatees in Florida.